123000001212/PoisonedEye/README.md

 ## PoisonedEye: Knowledge Poisoning Attack on Retrieval-Augmented Generation based Large Vision-Language Models

 ## What is this repo?
-This repo includes a implementation of the knowledge poisoning attack on Vision-Language Retrieval-Augmented Generation (VLRAG) systems.
+This repo includes an implementation of the knowledge poisoning attack on Vision-Language Retrieval-Augmented Generation (VLRAG) systems.
 See our paper "PoisonedEye: Knowledge Poisoning Attack on Retrieval-Augmented Generation based Large Vision-Language Models" for details.

 ## Description of Files and Folders
 - ``data/`` : Contains the definition and structure of the M-BEIR dataset.